Establishing Effective Resident and Family Councils

 The Network a project to identify, develop and test tools and resources to enhance effectiveness of Resident and Family Councils (RFCs).
 A major product of this project was a comprehensive, online toolkit (below).
 A summary of the project is also available.

-The Alberta Continuing Care Resident and Family Council Toolkit provides information, tools, tips and templates to help you set up and run a successful council.
+The Resident and Family Council Toolkit: Creating Effective Councils in Continuing Care provides information, tools, tips and templates to help you set up and run a successful council.
 The on line toolkit is designed to be used by residents, family members and caregivers, or continuing care staff.
 All templates can be easily downloaded and edited to suit your council’s needs.
 This toolkit is applicable to all continuing care settings and all council structures: Resident Councils; Family Councils; combined Resident and Family Council.

 “I really appreciate the toolkit and how applicable it is to different council structures.
 I love the different templates and checklists; they set everyone up to run an effective council.” – Continuing Care staff member